LozenChen/TAS-Helper/Docs/Commands.md

 ### ooo_add_target_pc
 - `ooo_add_target_pc entityID`
 - This command adds all PlayerCollider belonging to this entity as for-each breakpoints in PlayerCollider checks
-- The grammar is almost same as ooo_add_target
 - e.g. ooo_add_target_pc Spring
 - e.g. ooo_add_target_pc Spikes[a1:09]
+- e.g. ooo_add_target_pc Auto
+- The grammar is almost same as ooo_add_target, but without the 'except' grammar
-- Besides, we have ooo_add_target_pc Auto, which makes the game automatically stop if a PlayerCollider collides with player
+- Instead, we have 'ooo_add_target_pc Auto', which makes the game automatically stop if a PlayerCollider collides with player

 ### ooo_remove_target_pc
 - `ooo_remove_target_pc entityID`